noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /System & Host Based Attacks /Windows /Credential Dumping.md

 `lsadump::secrets`:DUMPING LSASECRETS

-`sekurlsa::logonpasswords`:Display logon passwords, if configured passwords show in clear text when logon
+`sekurlsa::logonpasswords`:Display logon passwords, if configured passwords show in clear text when logon is configured as cleartext